-If wetland impacts are unavoidable, the DSE shall prepare permit application materials, including all necessary exhibits.
+If wetland impacts are unavoidable, the DSE shall prepare permit application materials, including all necessary exhibits and the relevant portions of the 404 Permit Application Checklist (see Appendix A).
 The permit application materials shall be forwarded to the Illinois Tollway for review and submittal.
 The Illinois Tollway will initiate project specific coordination with the appropriate regulatory and resource agencies.
 The DSE may be asked to provide additional information or exhibits for this coordination.
 The Illinois Tollway will then submit all application materials to the appropriate agencies.